shieldfy/API-Security-Checklist/README.md

 ## Source code

 - [ ] Use a code review process and disregard self-approval.
-- [ ] Continuously run security tests (static/dynamic analysis) on your code.
+- [ ] Continuously run security tests (static/dynamic analysis) on your code (recommend using Snyk, SonarQue for code security scanning).
 - [ ] Check your dependencies (both software and OS) for known vulnerabilities.
+- [ ] Keep track Dependabot report from github to detect package vulnerabilities
+- [ ] Don't use too old/deprecated package which might have performance or security issue
 - [ ] Design a backup and rollback solution for disaster recovery.

 ## Monitoring